janik6n/typescript-starter/README.md

 ### ⚙️ Run development server

-To run TypeScript to JavaScript transpiling and run `index.js` in watch mode (a.k.a. continuosly), run `npm run dev`.
+To run TypeScript to JavaScript transpiling and to run transpiled `dist/index.js` in watch mode (a.k.a. *hot reloading*), run `npm run dev`.

 ### 🚥 Run tests